 - If you are comfortable doing so, ask a Gen Con Captain or staff member for help.
 You can find Gen Con Captains (wearing black Event Team vests) at Event HQs, in the Show Office, at the Customer Service kiosks, and roaming the halls.

 - Report the incident formally to Gen Con staff, on-site or online.
 You may go to the Show Office or any Event HQ to file an incident report in person.
 This can also be done anytime during or after the show by emailing firstname.lastname@example.org

 - Contact the police or other appropriate authorities.
-Your health and safety is our most important concern.
+Your health and safety are our most important concerns.
 If you require immediate assistance from law enforcement, medical services, or other governmental entities, please do not hesitate to contact such services directly.